Objective: Learn how to effectively review and manage pull requests on your local machine

 - Update your local main branch with the merged changes

-git switch main # Switch to main branch git fetch origin # Get latest remote information git pull origin main # Update local main with remote changes
+git switch main # Switch to main branch git fetch origin # Get latest remote information git pull origin main # Update local main with remote changes - Clean up by removing your review branch if you created one

 git branch -d my-review-branch # Delete the local review branch safely